 The census was taken on 2 April 1911 and it must have been very soon after, while Marjorie Hamilton was living here, that she was given the rather important ‘Coronation Procession’ commission.
 Marion Wallace-Dunlop and Edith Downing were in charge of the artistic design of the Procession, which was being executed at 12 Smith Street, Chelsea.
 Perhaps it was they who spotted her talent for graphic design.
 Incidentally on the night of the 1911 census those resident at this address were Miss Dean, a 27-year-old artist’s model, together with a young secretary and a shop assistant whose surroundings, with 8 rooms, between the three of them, were rather more spacious than those of their neighbours.
 I wonder if they let out one or two of those 8 rooms to the WSPU?
 It is clear from the reports in Votes for Women that there was a great deal of activity going on at 12 Smith Street in May and June 1911.

-Alas, however, that is about all I can discover of Marjorie Hamilton’s career as an artist.
-I don’t even know where she was studying.
+Alas, however, that is about all I can discover of Marjorie Hamilton’s career as an artist – except that in 1913 she was advertising that she would be happy to take order for water-colour sketches of country homes.

 I next catch sight of her in February 1917 at Liverpool, embarking on the SS Carmania for New York.
 Her address is given as ‘Cranleigh, Surrey’ and her occupation is ‘artist’.
 So, in the six years that had elapsed she had presumably had – or at least had attempted to pursue – art as a career.